In Missouri, students can take the five HiSET subtests online or at one of Missouri’s official HiSET test centers.

 The Missouri Online HiSET Exam at Home costs $151.25 for all five subtests.

-As stated earlier, there is now also the option to take the HiSET exam online.
-Until recently, that was no such option available, but the times are changing.
-To learn more, check out this page: HiSET proctored online test.
-As said earlier, in Missouri, the online HiSET Exam at Home testing fee is $151.25 for the five subtests.
+As stated earlier, there is now also the option to take the GED or HiSET exam online.
+Until recently, there was no such option available, but the times are changing.
+To learn more about the online GED test, go to “The Online Proctored GED Test”, and check out this page: HiSET proctored online test to learn more about the online HiSET exam.

-You can benefit from attending a physical class at one of Missouri’s many prep facilities, and your community library and book store will also have lots of prep material.
-You may also benefit from a good online prep course, and this website published free practice tests and video lessons as well, courtesy of Onsego GED Prep.
-Bear in mind, though, that online learning requires some decent self-discipline!
+You can benefit from attending a physical class at one of Missouri’s many prep facilities, and your community library and bookstore will also have lots of prep material.
+You may also benefit from a good online prep course, and this website publishes free practice tests and video lessons as well, courtesy of Onsego GED Prep.
+Bear in mind, though, that online learning requires some decent self-discipline and that the lessons published on this website do not cover all GED curriculum topics!

 HiSET Testing Tips

-When you think you are ready to take the HiSET route, please stick to these guidelines and get ahead: Contact the staff at a HiSET preparation or testing site close to you and see whether you qualify.
+When you think you are ready to take the GED or HiSET route, please stick to these guidelines and get ahead: Contact the staff at a GED or HiSET preparation or testing site close to you and see whether you qualify.

 The level of testing compares to what high school seniors are supposed to command upon graduation.
 So you’ll understand that getting properly prepared is the key to your success on this rather challenging assessment.

-Getting your HiSET diploma will improve your employment options and allow you to get into college or university.
+Getting your GED or HiSET diploma will improve your employment options and allow you to enter college or university.
 Just view academic programs offered by your preferred school and learn all about prerequisites and admissions policies.
-Listed in this article are all facilities in Missouri regions where HiSET preparation classes are offered.
+Listed in this article are all facilities in Missouri regions where preparation classes are offered.

 Your personal incentive in getting your GED (General Education Development) or HiSET (High School Equivalency Test) credential is obviously to land a better job or advance your education towards a career.